freifunktrier/firmware_store/firmware/beta/README.md

 ## Version 0.11.8 based on Gluon 2018.2.1

-**Please only use this firmware-branch if you know how to fix things in case of trouble!**

 This firmware has no IBSS-mesh-support anymore, so it will **not** mesh with our net before 1. may 2019.
 After our net has switched to 11s-mesh on 1. may 2019 you can fully use this version.